Effects of Hurricane Matthew in Florida: Background

+Tropical Storm Matthew developed on September 28 from a tropical wave moving through the southern Lesser Antilles.
+It intensified over the Caribbean Sea, becoming a hurricane on September 29, and a major hurricane a day later.
+At 00:00 UTC on October 1, Matthew became a Category 5 on the Saffir-Simpson scale, with peak sustained winds of 270 km/h, while located offshore northern Colombia.
+Around that time, tropical cyclone forecast models noted the potential for Matthew to move close to southern Florida.
+Weakening slightly, Matthew remained a Category 4 hurricane by the time it made landfalls in southwestern Haiti, southeastern Cuba, and parts of the Bahamas.
+From October 6–7, Matthew parallelled the east coast of Florida as a Category?
+4 hurricane.
+As late as 03:00 UTC on October 7, computer models predicted that the hurricane would move ashore the state.
+Instead, the center of Matthew's eye remained 35 mi (55 km) offshore, although the western edge of the eyewall moved over Cape Canaveral.
+Matthew weakened as it progressed northward, later striking North Carolina, transitioning into an extratropical cyclone, and being absorbed by a cold front.

 Preparations

 On September 30, Governor Rick Scott made a statement to residents, urging them to be vigilant of the approaching hurricane.
 Forecasts the following day indicated that Matthew had the potential to be the most powerful hurricane to threaten the state since Wilma in 2005.
 The state's Division of Emergency Management urged residents to not be complacent and urged those living along the east coast to prepare accordingly.
 Governor Scott began regular phone conferences with Rick Knabb—the director of the National Hurricane Center—and officials in all 67 counties on October 2.
 Although the center of Matthew was forecast to remain offshore, Scott stated: "This storm is catastrophic, and if it hits our state, we could see impacts that we have not seen in many years".
 All counties were placed under a state of emergency on October 3 in accordance with Executive Order 16-230.
 This enabled the allocation of federal funds for emergency preparations to ensure the safety of residents.
 The Florida National Guard was placed on standby and fuel trucks were placed along the Florida Turnpike for quick deployment anywhere in the state.
 About 200 National Guardsmen were deployed on October 4.
+On the afternoon of October 4, Everglades National Park and Biscayne National Park were shut down.